 An integral part of the live/work units is the work component.
 A variety of small-scale services are encouraged by the Urban Plan with limited larger and commercial uses being permitted through discretionary review.
-Table 5 below, shows the land use matrix which provides a list of permitted and conditionally permitted uses in live/work units as established in the Mesa West Bluffs Urban Plan.
+Table 4 below shows the land use matrix which provides a list of permitted and conditionally permitted uses in live/work units as established in the 19 West Urban Plan.
 Uses "permitted by right" in a live work development are considered compatible with residential uses on the same development site.
 Only "conditionally" approved land uses would require subsequent review and action by the Planning Commission, at the time that the use is proposed.
-Parking requirements, lease space size restrictions, hours of operation, and other related conditions of approval would be stipulated for these conditional uses.
+Parking requirements, hours of operation limitations, and other related conditions of approval would be stipulated for these conditional uses.